Marshall Islands: Education

 The Human Rights Measurement Initiative (HRMI) finds that the Marshall Islands are fulfilling only 66.1% of what it should be fulfilling for the right to education based on the country's level of income.
 HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
 While taking into consideration the Marshall Islands' income level, the nation is achieving 65.5% of what should be possible based on its resources (income) for primary education and 66.6% for secondary education.

 The Ministry of Education is the education agency of the islands.
 Marshall Islands Public School System operates the state schools in the Marshall Islands.

 In the 1994–1995 school year the country had 103 elementary schools and 13 secondary schools.
 There were 27 private elementary schools and one private high school.
 Christian groups operated most of the private schools.

 Historically the Marshallese population was taught in English first with Marshallese instruction coming later, but this was reversed in the 1990s to keep the islands' cultural heritage and so children could write in Marshallese.
 Now English language instruction begins in grade 3.
 Christine McMurray and Roy Smith wrote in Diseases of Globalization: Socioeconomic Transition and Health that this could potentially weaken the children's English skills.

 There are two tertiary institutions operating in the Marshall Islands, the College of the Marshall Islands and the University of the South Pacific.

 Transportation

 The Marshall Islands are served by the Marshall Islands International Airport in Majuro, the Bucholz Army Airfield in Kwajalein, and other small airports and airstrips.

-Airlines include United Airlines, Nauru Airlines, Air Marshall Islands, and Asia Pacific Airlines.
+Airlines serving the country include United Airlines, Nauru Airlines, Air Marshall Islands, and Asia Pacific Airlines.